Thank you for reading our post, please rate this article at the end.

 Electric motorcycles typically run on 12-volt batteries, with operating power ranging from 10.5 to 14.5 in a standard pack.
 They are also common in ATVs and other types of off-road equipment.

 Most electric motorcycles use lithium-ion cells to power the machines, but other innovations are starting to hit the market.
-For example, nickel metal hydride, lithium phosphate or lead acid may be in the battery packs.
+For example, nickel-metal hydride, lithium phosphate, or lead-acid batteries may be used in the battery packs.

 Electric motorcycles also have a battery management system (BMS).
-These devices track your battery pack to identify its voltage, temperature and other important information.
+These devices track your battery pack’s voltage, temperature, and other important information.
 The last thing you want is a dead or overheated battery on the trail.

 Controllers

 Electric motorcycles don’t have a carburetor to mix fuel and air because there’s no gasoline.
 Instead, these machines rely more on their controller to regulate engine operations.
 For example, the controller is responsible for power regulation.
-This part manages how much power comes from your throttle position to the engine.
+This part controls how much power reaches the engine from your throttle position.

 The controller also controls the braking process.
-Electric motorcycles have regenerative braking, which captures energy instead of releasing it.
-Braking with an electric motorcycle causes the controller to convert your bike’s kinetic energy into electrical power — thus recharging the motorcycle.
+Electric motorcycles use regenerative braking, which captures energy rather than dissipates it.
+Braking with an electric motorcycle causes the controller to convert your bike’s kinetic energy into electrical power, thus recharging the motorcycle.

 Charging Port